Qualyyy/vscode-custom-template-generator/README.md

 3. **Enter values** for any variables (with defaults provided).
 4. **Decide on optional features** (e.g., include CSS or JS).
 5. The extension creates the specified folders and files, filling in templates with your values and skipping invalid or existing items.
-6. **Optionally revert**: After creation, you can undo all generated items with one click.

 📖 **Want more detailed guidance?** Check out the [Complete Step-by-Step Guide](https://github.com/Qualyyy/vscode-folder-template-generator/blob/master/docs/guide.md) for step-by-step examples.